jcoffi/momentum_sp500_backtesting/README.md

 or you can run populate_backtesting.py to create all the necessary dataframes, and then run evaluate_strategy.ipynb.

-Note: for some reason, the wikipedia article containing the a table of historical changes to the sp500 has recently changed the names of the table columns a couple of times.
+Note: for some reason, the wikipedia article containing the table of historical changes to the sp500 has recently changed the names of the table columns a couple of times.
 If populate_backtesting.py is not working, a good file to check would be wiki.py, and see if the dropped columns line up with the column titles in the actual wikipedia dataframe.